Description

 Childcare

-Children are very welcome at Amanusa who offer all families 4 hours complimentary babysitting per day.
-Special child friendly activities can also be organised on request.
+Children are very welcome to come and stay at Amanusa who offer all families 4 hours complimentary babysitting per day.
+Special child friendly activities can also be organized on request.

 Facilities

 In-villa dining and private dinners at romantic spots around Amanusa's grounds are an experience not to be missed but The Terrace and The Italian restaurant also serve wonderful Asian and Continental food in striking settings.
-The Beach Club organises non motorised watersports, serves drinks and light meals and is on one of Bali's finest beaches.
+The Beach Club organizes non-d watersports, serves drinks and light meals and is home to one of Bali's finest beaches.
 There is also a swimming pool, extensive spa treatment menu, gym, two tennis courts and library.

 Activities

-Activities at Amanusa are extensive for those who can bear to leave the fabulous beach or the comfort and peace of their suites and include snorkelling, golf, boat charters, picnics and barbeques, cooking classes, cycling, temple and village visits.
+Activities at Amanusa are extensive for those who can bear to leave the fabulous beach or the comfort and peace of their suites and include snorkeling, golf, boat charters, picnics and barbecues, cooking classes, cycling, temple and village visits.

 Straddling the equator, Indonesia tends to have a fairly even climate year-round.
 Rather than four seasons, Indonesia has two – dry (between May to September) and wet (between October to April) – and there are no extremes of temperature between winter and summer.
 In most parts of Indonesia, the wet season falls between October and April and the dry season between May and September.
 December and January see Bali at its most humid and rain tends to come in sudden tropical downpours, but it can also rain for more prolonged periods.